Jen logo.png

 Generally:

-£70 reflects my standard working rate
+£70 reflects my standard working rate.

-£55 is intended for those who need a more accessible option, whilst still being able to contribute consistently
+£55 is intended for those who need a more accessible option, whilst still being able to contribute consistently.

 I also hold a limited number of concessionary spaces at reduced rates where possible.
-These are offered on a first-come, first-served basis, depending on availability and capacity.
+These are offered on a first-come, first-served basis, depending on availability and capacity. *I currently do not have any concessionary spaces available.

 If you are unsure which option feels right for you, you are welcome to ask.